apple/swift-cluster-membership/README.md

 In general this allows for all the tricky "what to do when" to be encapsulated within the protocol instance, and a Shell only has to follow instructions implementing them.
 The actual implementations will often need to perform some more involved concurrency and networking thasks, like awaiting for a sequence of responses, and handling them in a specific way etc, however the general outline of the protocol is orchestrated by the instance's directives.

-For detailed documentation about each of the callbacks, when to invoke them, and how all this fits together, please refer to the **API Documentation** (todo: link).
+For detailed documentation about each of the callbacks, when to invoke them, and how all this fits together, please refer to the [**API Documentation**](https://apple.github.io/swift-cluster-membership/docs/current/SWIM/index.html).

 ### Example: SWIMming with Swift NIO